gcc-mirror/gcc/gcc/config/mips/mips.md

 ; Thread-Local Storage

-; The TLS base pointer is acessed via "rdhwr $v1, $29".
+; The TLS base pointer is accessed via "rdhwr $v1, $29".
 No current ; MIPS architecture defines this register, and no current ; implementation provides it; instead, any OS which supports TLS is ; expected to trap and emulate this instruction.  rdhwr is part of the